 Antibacterial hand gel and hand wash are available for your use throughout the Centre.

-To minimise social contact there will be no seating available for socialising.
+To minimise social contact there is no seating available for socialising within the Centre

 Is available for free throughout the Centre and oxygen chamber.

 Although we do provide oxygen masks for people attending oxygen those with physio appointments should wear their own fitted face mask, if you do not have a mask you can buy a single use one at reception for £1.